 Make sure to file down any calluses that stand out, including those at the top of your palm.

-Wash your hands: Cold water and soap.
-Climbing holds are gross - remember that guy you saw walk into the bathroom with his climbing shoes on just before he got back on the wall?
+Wash your hands.
+Cold water and soap.
+Climbing holds are gross – remember that guy you saw walk into the bathroom with his climbing shoes on just before he got back on the wall?

 Again, this is one of those times where you have a choice between traditional wax-based products and Climbskin.
 If you prefer the wax, make sure to bring a sock to put over your hands so you don’t slime up everything around you.

-Now you know some deep, dark secrets about taking care of your hands.
+Now you know the deep, dark secrets about taking care of your hands.
 Constantly maintaining a healthy epidermal layer on your paws is clutch – the less time you spend healing hand wounds, the more time you have to climb!